Murder kit and bizarre kinks: Inside mind of Don’t F*** With Cats-inspired killer

 Murder kit, skinned pet and bizarre kinks: Inside twisted mind of Don’t F*** With Cats-inspired killer

-Scarlet Blake had dissected a cat and placed its body in a blender just months before she stalked down her male victim and murdered him in cold blood
+WARNING DISTRESSING CONTENT: Scarlet Blake had dissected a cat and placed its body in a blender just months before she stalked down her male victim and murdered him in cold blood, Holly Evans writes

 For the vast majority of Netflix viewers, the bizarre and grizzly killing of kittens carried out by Canadian murderer Luka Magnotta will have prompted pure revulsion.